logzio/logz-docs/_source/user-guide/users/single-sign-on/azure_marketplace_liftr.md

 To be able to access and use the SSO link that is created for a Logz.io-Azure integration resource, users must be defined in the associated Azure account.

-#### Setting up an SSO link for the Logz.io-Azure portal resource
+#### Setting up an SSO link for the Logz.io-Azure Portal resource

 <div class="tasklist">

 ##### Add the Logz.io-Azure Active Directory Integration from the gallery

-To configure the Logz.io - Azure AD Integration in Azure AD, you need to add the Logz.io - Azure AD Integration from the gallery to your list of managed SaaS apps.
+To configure SSO for the Logz.io resource in the Azure Portal, you need to add the Logz.io - Azure AD Integration from the gallery to your list of managed SaaS apps.

-1. Sign in to the Azure portal using a Microsoft account.
+1. Sign in to the Azure Portal using a Microsoft account.
 2. In the Azure Active Directory Gallery, navigate to the Logz.io - Azure AD Integration template and select it.
 3. Rename the integration to with a relevant name and click **Create**.
 ![Rename the integration](https://dytvr9ot2sszz.cloudfront.net/logz-docs/sso-providers/azure/liftr-rename_logzio-ad_integration.png)